OnDataEngineering/OnDataEngineeringContent/_technologies/mapr-streams-clients-and-tools.md

 ---
 title: "MapR Streams Clients and Tools"
-description: "A number of clients and tools taken from Kafka that have been bundled and integrated with MapR-Streams.
+description: "A number of clients and tools taken from Kafka that have been bundled and integrated with MapR-ES.
 Includes Kafka REST Proxy, Kafka Connect, C client and Java client.
-Introduced in the MapR Ecosystem Pack v2.0, and can be considered a partial packaging of Kafka (focusing on the functionality isn't provided by MapR-Streams)."
+Introduced in the MapR Ecosystem Pack v2.0, and can be considered a partial packaging of Kafka (focusing on the functionality isn't provided by MapR-ES)."
 alt-titles: [MapR Streams Clients, MapR Streams Tools]
 vendors: [MapR]
 type: "Commercial Open Source"